ohlogic/auto_python_rapydscript/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-02-08
+Added a feature by removing the trailing backslash issue in Python string implementation in two ways so as to simply run without this issue by automatically dealing with it in an optional manner (see simple_preprocessor.py for details).
+This improves python quick tags <% %> triple double quoted strings to be more wysiwyg, that is the intent.

 2015-01-05
 Small edit to display a canvas tag using Python like Rapydscript (via Javascript).